 A similar EMP pulse would result if a terrorist nation explodes a small nuclear bomb in the upper atmosphere above California (for example.)
-The bomb itself would cause no damage below.
+The bomb itself would actually cause no damage on the ground.
 But charged particles would hit the ionosphere and send a cascade of high voltage electrons downward towards us.
 This high voltage electron pulse would fry transistors, integrated circuits, unprotected memory devices, and PC's.

-But computer memory, devices or laptop computers stored in closed metal enclosures (such as bank vaults or gun safes) should be fine.
+But computer memory, devices, or laptop computers stored inside closed metal enclosures (such as bank vaults or gun safes) should be fine.

 Can computers be built to withstand EMP?
 Absolutely!
 Just as Japanese nuclear plants could have been built to withstand tsunami damage!
-But it costs a little more.
+It just costs a little more.
 Manufacturers and consumers have become too cheap to protect against a problem that might not happen right away.

 Feel free to

 reproduce this article if you give author's credit

 and include a link back to our wedding photography

 website.
 Doug would appreciate an e-mail or phone